hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_service.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

+* `container_registry` - (Optional) One or more `container_registry` block as defined below.
+This field is applicable only for Spring Cloud Service with enterprise tier.

 * `log_stream_public_endpoint_enabled` - (Optional) Should the log stream in vnet injection instance could be accessed from Internet?

 * `build_agent_pool_size` - (Optional) Specifies the size for this Spring Cloud Service's default build agent pool.
 Possible values are `S1`, `S2`, `S3`, `S4` and `S5`.
+This field is applicable only for Spring Cloud Service with enterprise tier.

+* `default_build_service` - (Optional) A `default_build_service` block as defined below.
 This field is applicable only for Spring Cloud Service with enterprise tier.

 * `sku_name` - (Optional) Specifies the SKU Name for this Spring Cloud Service.
 Possible values are `B0`, `S0` and `E0`.
 Defaults to `S0`.
 Changing this forces a new resource to be created.